-Trend in the advertising market - Management has adjusted its projections for the advertising market to the new macroeconomic environment in Spain and Chile, and in the advertising sector in particular.
-In this regard, the estimates drawn up by PwC in its "Global Entertainment & Media Outlook" report have been taken into account, and consideration has been given to a market base which will expand over the next five years, after hitting its lowest point in 2020 due to the impact of the pandemic.
-The Group has also taken its past experience in the radio sector into account and has also considered its positioning (market shares).
+The Management has adapted the advertising market projections to the new circumstances of the macroeconomic environment of Spain and Chile and of the advertising industry, in particular.
+In this sense, the estimates made by PwC in its "Global Entertainment & Media Outlook" report are taken into account and a market base that grows in the next five years after bottoming out in 2020 with the impact of the pandemic.
+Likewise, the Group takes into account its past experience in the radio and press sector, also considering its positioning (market share).